Sajjan to reveal military spending 'hole' in set-up for new defence policy

 The shortfall, which adds up to tens of billions of dollars, also includes upgrades to the military's current fleet of search-and-rescue helicopters and training for aircrews.

-The result is that work that should have already been underway to acquire a long list of equipment and services that the military needs to do its job has been stalled, the sources said, if it has started at all.
+The result is that work that should have already been underway to buy 18 core pieces of equipment and services that the military needs has been stalled, the sources said, if it has started at all.

-Training and even support and benefits for military personnel have also failed to keep up.

-The full extent of the problem hasn't been well understood outside National Defence even by experts, the sources said, and caught the Liberals by surprise when they took office in November 2015.
+The extent of the problem hasn't been understood outside National Defence, said the sources, and caught the Liberals by surprise when they took office in November 2015.

 It has since posed a real challenge as the government has drawn up its new defence policy, which is expected to be unveiled before NATO leaders gather in Belgium later this month.

-The hole will be Sajjan's main focus when the minister addresses defence industry representatives and experts at a Conference of Defence Associations Institute luncheon on Wednesday.
+The hole will be Sajjan's main focus when the minister addresses defence industry representatives and experts at a Conference of Defence Associations Institute luncheon.

+But David Perry of the Canadian Global Affairs Institute questioned how the Liberals didn't know about the underfunding, which he and others such as the parliamentary budget office have highlighted for years.

+"There was ample information available publicly that DND wasn't in a position to deliver on what was being asked of it," he said.
+"So the idea that this was a surprise to this government, that's just not credible."

 Sajjan is not expected to reveal how the Liberals plan to address the problem, including whether the government plans to put more money into the military or scrap some planned purchases.

-Those details will have to wait for the actual defence policy, which the government says will be fully costed.
+Those details will have to wait for the actual defence policy, which the government says will be fully costed and could be released as early as next week.

+But the fact the minister is raising the issue now has prompted questions in defence circles over whether the government is trying to lower expectations in advance of the new policy.

+Perry said the Liberals are limited in what they can do to address the underfunding and ensure there is money available for the Key 18: add money; cut non-essential projects; or make tradeoffs in other areas.

 Editors' Picks